mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 ## Caviness Cluster compared to the other clusters at UD and other HPC systems.

-The workload management software on Caviness is slurm.
-This is a common workload management software for HPC systems but it is new to UD.
+The workload management software on Caviness is Slurm.
+It is commonly used for HPC systems but it is new to UD.
 The prior two community clusters used Grid Engine for their workload manager.
 For setting up your computing environment Caviness will continue to use VALET, just as Mills and Farber have used.
-VALET is a recursive acronym for VALET Automates Linux Environment Tasks – is an alternative that strives to be as simple as possible to configure and to use.
-VALET is unique to UD, if you have used another HPC system you might be familiar with Environment Modules Package, more commonly known as modules.
-VALET and modules essentially perform the same services, but each have different syntax in doing so.
+VALET is a recursive acronym for VALET Automates Linux Environment Tasks – is an alternative that strives to be as simple as possible to configure your environment to use software installed on the cluster.
+VALET is unique to UD, if you have used another HPC system you might be familiar with the Environment Modules Package, more commonly known as modules.
+VALET and modules essentially perform the same services, but each have a different syntax in doing so.
 More details on VALET will be coming later on in the course.

 ## On Command Line